CentralNic Dispute Resolution Policy

 (iii) you are making a legitimate noncommercial or fair use of the Domain Name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue.

 d.
 Dispute Resolution Provider.
-The proceeding shall be administered by the Center.
+The proceeding shall be administered by the Forum.

 e.
 Initiation of Proceeding and Process and Appointment of Administrative Panel.
 The Rules state the process for initiating and conducting a proceeding and for appointing the panel that will decide the dispute (the "Administrative Panel").